 Through the Climb website, you can find truck driving schools who have passed our return-on-investment (ROI) analysis in order to partner with us for student loans.
-Climb is a new kind of student lender, focused on financing only high-quality education programs.
+Climb is a new kind of student lender, focused on financing only career-advancing education programs.
 We partner with a number of truck driving schools and offer simple loans with manageable payments to their students.

 See some of our partner schools below!

 All outcomes information has been collected by Climb on a good-faith-efforts basis, however, this information relies on inputs beyond Climb’s ability to test or control.
 Accordingly, Climb makes no representation or warranty as to the accuracy of this information and this information should not be relied on in making a decision whether or not to attend a course at the above-referenced entity.
 Climb does not endorse or encourage students to attend any specific school.